Buta Singh

-Buta Singh (21 March 1934 – 2 January 2021) was an Indian politician and a senior leader of the Indian National Congress.
+Sardar Buta Singh (21 March 1934 – 2 January 2021) was an Indian politician and a senior leader of the Indian National Congress.
 He was a Union Home Minister of India, Governor of Bihar and was chairman of the National Commission for Scheduled Castes from 2007 to 2010.

 Early life

 Buta Singh was born on 21 March 1934 in Mazhabi Sikh family at Mustafapur, Jalandhar district, Punjab, British India.
 He was educated at Lyallpur Khalsa College in Jalandhar, from where he was awarded a B.A.
 (Hons), and at Guru Nanak Khalsa College in Bombay, where he earned an M.A.
 Singh then gained a Ph.D. from Bundelkhand University.
 He married Manjit Kaur in 1964; the couple had three children.

 He worked as a journalist before entering politics.
 He contested his first elections as an Akali Dal member and joined the Indian National Congress in the late 1960s at the time when that party was split.